-[24] The pharmacy has not provided me with any details about the nature of the three pages of records.
+[26] The custodian has not provided me with any details about the nature of the 15 pages of records or the nature of its review of the records.
 Accordingly, I have no evidence before me that the requested records require anything more than a straightforward review beyond the initial 15 minutes.

-[25] Based on the above and the 2006 framework, I find that the pharmacy's fee exceeds the amount of reasonable cost recovery under the Act and that the total fee should be \$30.
-I will order the pharmacy to provide the complainant with a refund of
+[27] Based on the above and the 2006 framework, I find that the custodian's fee exceeds the amount of reasonable cost recovery under the Act and that the total fee should be \$30.
+I will order the custodian to provide the complainant with a refund of \$90.